• Free Tours

 Catalonia’s National Art Museum (MNAC)

 By far, the best Art collection in Barcelona and one of the best in Europe for Medieval Art.
 Free every Saturday from 3 pm and the first Sunday of the month until closing time (3 pm).
+Pre-booking online is recommended.

 Picasso Museum

-A fine collection of the artist’s early work and some of his own interpretations of Velazquez’s Las Meninas.
-Free every Thursday from 4 pm to 7 pm and the first Sunday of the month (online booking required.
+Free every Thursdays from 4 pm to 7 pm (14th October to 13th April), Thursdays, Fridays and Saturdays, from 7 pm to 9 pm (15th April to 12th October), and the first Sunday of the month (online booking required.
 Tickets are only available 4 days before the date).

 Frederic Marès Museum